MonoGame Extended Particle System: Loading Ember Files

 - Rebuild the

-file if any texture changes
+.emberfile if any texture changes

-file.
+The texture files must be in the same directory at the .ember file.
 They do not have to be added to the content project.
-However, if you wish to add them to the content project, ensure that they are in the same directory in the content project as the .ember
+However, if you wish to add them to the content project, ensure that they are in the same directory in the content project as the .ember file.
+If a referenced texture is missing, you will get a build error.
+This is intentional to catch missing assets before runtime.

 Step 3: Load the Particle Effect in Your Game

-Load the particle effect using the standard ContentManager.Load<T>
+Load the particle effect using the standard ContentManager.Load<T> method:

 public class Game1 : Game